 - Any previous marriages by either the Catholic or Non-Catholic party must already be annulled or the proper paperwork finalized.
 This includes weddings that took place outside of a Catholic church.

-- There is a six-month minimum requirement for marriage preparation. *No weddings can be scheduled with less than six months notice.* This preparation may be completed in your own parish or with Fr.
+- There is a six-month minimum requirement for marriage preparation. *No weddings can be scheduled with less than nine months notice.* This preparation may be completed in your own parish or with Fr.
 Mech or Fr.
 Gonyeau at the Cathedral as described here:

 If one of our priests is presiding at the wedding:

 - Meet with one of our priests to go over the A-form to ensure freedom to marry in the Catholic Church.

 - Attend an AOD-approved marriage seminar and show us the certificate of proof.
 We recommend the weekend retreats at either St. Anastasia in Troy or Our Lady of Good Counsel in Plymouth or Bright Beginnings.

 - Complete the PREPARE assessment and meet with a counselor to go over the results.
 More details about that are here: PREPARE

 - A clear letter from your priest/deacon/church saying you have completed marriage preparation, which must include an AOD-approved marriage seminar and some type of compatibility assessment portion.